-- This original Blue and Green Reprise Stereo pressing boasts outstanding Double Plus (A++) sound or close to it on all four sides
+- This original Blue and Green Reprise Stereo pressing boasts outstanding sound on all four sides

 - Truly one of the greatest live albums of all time, recorded late at night in the big room at the Sands Hotel in Vegas